Sunday, December 12, 2010

 Reparations has been debated since the 1800’s.
 Yet the 40 acres and a mule has never been delivered.
 For some reason, Professor Henry Louis Gates has taken on this issue in his op-ed article in the New York Times entitled Ending The Slavery Blame Game.
 In this article, Prof. Gates argues that, since African monarchs sold their slaves to Europeans, that Europe

 and Africa share responsibility for slavery.
 Obviously this claim has sparked much controversy.
 You can start with the letters in response to the article.
-Eric Foner, a professor of history at Columbia University, who states that “reparations are unworkable” does refute a point that Gates presents in his article.
+Eric Foner, a professor of history at Columbia University, who states that “reparations are unworkable” does refute a point

 and Africa share responsibility for slavery.
 Obviously this claim has sparked much controversy.
 You can start with the letters in response to the article.
-Eric Foner, a professor of history at Columbia University, who states that “reparations are unworkable” does refute a point that Gates presents in his article.
+Eric Foner, a professor of history at Columbia University, who states that “reparations are unworkable” does refute a point

 In the article, Gates states: